jm-sky/saasbase-api/.docs/tasks/done/2-gtu-codes.md

 ## Context
 I'm extending my existing Laravel Invoice system for Polish tax compliance.
 GTU (Grupa Towarów i Usług) codes are 13 specific tax classification codes (GTU_01 through GTU_13) required by Polish tax authorities to identify special types of transactions like alcoholic beverages, tobacco, vehicles, etc. These codes must be assigned to applicable invoice items for KSeF submission and JPK-VAT reporting.

-The system already has `Invoice`, `InvoiceItem` models and uses domain-driven architecture in `app/Domain/Financial/`.
+The system already has `Invoice` model with invoice items stored as JSON in the `body` field (using `InvoiceLineDTO`) and `Product` model with PKWiU classification.
+The architecture uses domain-driven design in `app/Domain/Financial/`.
 I need to implement GTU code support that integrates seamlessly with the existing invoice workflow.
 Backend stores only official Polish names - frontend handles translations.

 ## Task: Complete GTU Codes Implementation